 The Astronomer's Proposal Tool (APT) is a GUI-based software package proposers use to write, validate, and submit proposals for the James Webb Space Telescope.
 (A separate branch of the tool is used for proposing to the Hubble Space Telescope as well.)
-This Landing page provides a high level view into the documentation available to support users in learning and using the APT software.
+This article provides a high level view into the documentation available to support users in learning and using the APT software.

 APT has several key sections:

 - The Form Editor provides the main interface for viewing and entering proposal contents.
-(A Spreadsheet Editor is also available, but with less functionality.)

-- The Submission button is for submitting completed proposals
+- The Submission button is for submitting completed proposals for consideration.

 More about APT for JWST